-The antiviral effects of remdesivir in vitro are well established and despite only being able to extract individual patientlevel data on six patients, it produced a significantly faster viral clearance in the primary analysis (Figure 3).
-Despite in some cases showing promising in vitro activity, we did not find significant antiviral effects of azithromycin, chloroquine/hydroxychloroquine, thymalfasin or umifenovir.
-In the case of hydroxychloroquine and azithromycin the raw viral load data from the heavily criticised study by Gautret et al was included, but contrary to the original analysis we found no clinical antiviral activity of either drug and, in the case of hydroxychloroquine, a trend towards slower viral clearance.
-The reason for this difference in interpretation appears to stem from using time since symptom onset as opposed to time since starting drug and with untreated patients being monitored from an earlier day-post symptom onset.
-This example highlights the necessity of accounting for the time course of the infection when analysing viral loads.
+The antiviral effects of remdesivir in vitro are well-established and despite only being able to extract individual patient-level data on six patients, it produced a significantly faster viral clearance in the primary analysis (Figure 3).
+Despite in some cases showing promising in vitro activity, we did not find significant antiviral effects of azithromycin, chloroquine/hydroxychloroquine, thymalfasin, or umifenovir.
+In the case of hydroxychloroquine and azithromycin, the raw viral load data from the heavily criticized study by Gautret et al.35 was included, but contrary to the original analysis we found no clinical antiviral activity of either drug and, in the case of hydroxychloroquine, a trend toward slower viral clearance.
+The reason for this difference in interpretation appears to stem from using time since symptom onset as opposed to time since starting drug and with untreated patients being monitored from an earlier day post-symptom onset.
+This example highlights the necessity of accounting for the time course of the infection when analyzing viral loads.

-385 In our secondary NLME analysis the simplified target cell limited model provided a good fit to data from each sampling 386 site.
-In many cases this approximated a mono-exponential decay, but in others, particularly in lower respiratory tract, there 387 was a pronounced peak in the first days following symptom onset.
-The model was stable with high inter-individual 388 variability on $V_0$ and $\beta$ , reflecting the fact that relative changes in these parameters lead to the initial part of the curve 389 either rising then falling (in situations when $V_0 \approx -\beta$ ) or approximately monoexponentially declining (when $V(0) >> -\beta$ ).
-In 390 addition, we found the model to be less sensitive to changes in $\gamma$ , meaning it can take a wide range of values with little 391 influence on model fit, hence we did not estimate an inter-individual variability term on it.
-Increasing age was associated 392 with significantly slower $\delta$ , and there was a small effect of male sex also being associated with slower $\delta$ (Table S4).
-The 393 age effect translates to a 5-year-old having a viral decay terminal half-life of 1.0 day, a 47-year-old (median age in our 394 population) 1.18 days and a 90-year-old 1.24 days.
-Hence a child has an almost 15% faster viral clearance than a middle-395 aged adult, and almost 20% faster than an elderly person.
+In our secondary NLME analysis, the simplified target cell limited model provided a good fit to data from each sampling site.
+In many cases, this approximated a mono-exponential decay, but in others, particularly in lower respiratory tract, there was a pronounced peak in the first days following symptom onset.
+The model was stable with high interindividual variability on V_0 and β , reflecting the fact that relative changes in these parameters lead to the initial part of the curve either rising then falling (in situations when $V^{}0 \approx \mbox{-}\beta)$ or approximately monoexponentially declining (when $V(0) >> -\beta$).
+In addition, we found the model to be less sensitive to changes in γ , meaning it can take a wide range of values with little influence on model fit, hence we did not estimate an interindividual variability term on it.
+Increasing age was associated with significantly slower δ , and there was a small effect of male sex also being associated with slower δ (Table S4).
+The age effect translates to a 5-year-old having a viral decay terminal half-life of 1.0 day, a 47-year-old (median age in our population) 1.18 days, and a 90-year-old 1.24 days.
+Hence, a child has an almost 15% faster viral clearance than a middle-aged adult, and almost 20% faster than an elderly person.

-In contrast to authors who have estimated parameters for more mechanistic models, we estimated all drug effects to increase $\delta$ , which implies a mode of action relating to inhibition of viral replication or stimulation of viral clearance mechanisms.
-Whilst for most of the drugs studied this may be reasonable, entry inhibitors may be more appropriately described by inhibition of $\gamma$ , which may not be statistically identifiable with the data possible to collect in the clinical setting.
-Despite this potential limitation, we found similar agents (combinations including interferons and ribavirin) to those identified in the primary analysis of time-to viral clearance.
+In contrast to authors who have estimated parameters for more mechanistic models, 36 we estimated all drug effects to increase $\delta,$ which implies a mode of action relating to inhibition of viral replication or stimulation of viral clearance mechanisms.
+Although for most of the drugs studied this may be reasonable, entry inhibitors may be more appropriately described by inhibition of $\gamma,$ which may not be statistically identifiable with the data possible to collect in the clinical setting.
+Despite this potential limitation, we found similar agents (combinations including interferons and ribavirin) to those identified in the primary analysis of time to viral clearance.